ssumachai/CS100-MenuProject/README.md

 ```
 > Note: In this object here, the burger we created had 6 out of a possible 10 condiments.
 As a result, our visitor suggests to the guest that next time they should add just a teensy bit more.

+# Main.cpp

+Our program has been subjected to a myriad of testing that has put the program through multiple combinations of different foods with their own respective ingredients and the appropriate decorators.
+However, the only ensure that it works, it to see if it runs when given user input.
+Therefore, the program acts by continously asking the user questions.

+-- WILL CONTINUE --